-Living Christmas Trees are a great alternative to freshly cut trees during the holidays — especially in a year like this one where the supply of cut trees has been impacted by fire, drought, and record temperatures.
+Living Christmas Trees are a great alternative to freshly cut trees during the holidays!
 They require a bit more care and planning, but when properly cared for, a Living Christmas Tree will grow with your family and provide beauty and joy for years to come.
 If you're considering bringing a potted conifer indoors to celebrate the season, we've put together a few tips to ensure long-term success for your tree.

 Choosing a Tree

 One benefit of opting for a Living Christmas Tree is that there are many more options for the “look” of your tree than offered with traditional, freshly cut trees.
 You can keep it classic with a pyramidal conifer in shades of green to blue-green, or you can get creative with other shapes and colors, from dramatically weeping firs to colorful pines with bright golden needles.
 Since these trees will only be temporary residents in your home, it’s important to consider how your chosen tree will factor into your home landscape where it will ultimately reside.
 After all, following a brief stint in your home for the holidays, this tree will live out the rest of its life outdoors.

 Since this is an investment in your landscape long-term, you will want to be sure to pick a tree whose ultimate size is compatible with your space.
 The majority of gardeners will elect to plant their tree in the ground as soon as it’s workable, and this is our recommended method.
 Your options this way are only limited by the size of garden and your imagination.